nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-metrics-documentation.md

 ## `NX-metric-drive-request`

-This header is sent with each request to the platform, and contains usage and behaviour information about Nuxeo Drive features.
+This header is sent for specific requests only and contains usage and behaviour information about Nuxeo Drive features.

-### Direct Edit metrics
+### Direct Edit

 #### `directEdit.conflict.hit`